Hooded warbler: Description

 The hooded warbler is a small bird and mid-sized warbler, measuring 13 cm in length and weighing 9–12 g.
 The hooded warbler has a wingspan of 6.9 in (17.5 cm).
-It has a plain olive/green-brown back, and yellow underparts.
+It has a plain olive/green-brown back and yellow underparts.
 Their outer rectrices have whitish vanes.
-Males have distinctive black hoods which surround their yellow faces; the female has an olive-green cap which does not extend to the forehead, ears and throat instead.
+Males have distinctive black hoods which surround their yellow faces; the female has an olive-green cap which does not extend to the forehead, ears, and throat.
 Males attain their hood at about 9–12 months of age; younger birds are essentially identical to (and easily confused with) females.
 The song is a series of musical notes which sound like: wheeta wheeta whee-tee-oh, for which a common mnemonic is "The red, the red T-shirt" or "Come to the woods or you won't see me".
 The call of these birds is a loud chip.

 Life history

 These birds feed on insects, which are often found in low vegetation or caught by flycatching.
 Hooded warblers' breeding habitats are broadleaved woodlands with dense undergrowth.
 These birds nest in low areas of a bush, laying three to five eggs in a cup-shaped nest.
 Hooded warblers are often the victims of brood parasitism by the brown-headed cowbird, especially where the hooded warblers' forest habitats are fragmented.
-In areas with protected woodlands or recovering wooded habitat, the hooded warbler population is stable and possibly increasing.
+In areas with protected woodlands or recovering wooded habitats, the hooded warbler population is stable and possibly increasing.